vinayatekale/cypress_cucumber_demo_project/README.md

-This Cypress-Cucumber basic framework for UI, API tests.
+This is Cypress-Cucumber basic framework for UI, API tests.

 **Pre-requisites:**
 1. Nodejs